jmeowmeow/PixieReport/express-progress/tasks.md

 Maybe I want a /credits or /about which describes tools and stuff used, including font resources and the Recurse Center.

+Thu 30 May 2024 09:08:57 AM PDT

+The Express/Jimp/Node stack is producing acceptable pixies with text.

+We still need to be able to use and choose alternate pixie sets.

+Thursday intentions:
+- [X] Collect necessary tasks from above and move below. *(we're good, actually)*
+- [X] Investigate longitude logic.
+I think EGLC is wrong in parsing minutes of longitude. *It's actually fine, the disagreement was ICAO.js (03 min east) versus the live report (30 min west)*.
+- [X] Collect a task group for soft launch.
+Use "Full PixieReport" below.
+- [ ] Collect a task group for being ready for code review / promotion to main.

+* Tasks from above are reflected in "Jimp Layer and Pixie Preload breakdown" and "Next Step Directions" below.

 ### Alt text creation breakdown
 - TO ACCOMPLISH: Creating alt-text describing an image.
 - [X] Introduce Layer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .